Exhibition Prospectus:

 Art for Social Change

-Each Drug Addiction: Real People, Real Stories exhibition consists of 41 original graphite portraits of people who have died from drug addiction in the state where the exhibit is held.
+Each Drug Addiction: Real People, Real Stories exhibition consists of up to 30 original graphite portraits of people who have died from drug addiction in the state where the exhibit is held.
 Each portrait is accompanied by a professionally written narrative about the lives of the individuals in the exhibit.
 The INTO LIGHT Project works with local support groups, counties, municipalities, and other stakeholders to identify individuals for the exhibition.
-The original, professionally framed portrait and a catalog of the narratives of each of the individuals in the exhibit is gifted to the family of the deceased at the end of the exhibition.
+The original, professionally framed portrait of each of the individuals in the exhibit is gifted to the family of the deceased at the end of the exhibition.

 In her foreword for the Drug Addiction: Real People, Real Stories Catalog, Dr. Nora Volkow, Director of the National Institute on Drug Abuse, National Institutes of Health wrote: